 Click OK and then Apply to allow the changes to take effect.
 Restart Windows.

 Please note, if you are using a local computer with a single admin account, which has no Account lockout threshold policies’ settings configured then, you should follow a different course of action.
-You should reset your password using a Password reset disk.
-However, you should have created such a disk earlier.

 Now see how you can harden Windows Login Password Policy.